 Sedatives are a class of drugs used for their relaxing and hypnotic effects.
 Many are used as sleep aids and several are used for other properties like anti-anxiety effects and as muscle relaxants.
 Most sedatives work as GABA receptor agonists, which means they bind to and activate a receptor in the brain that’s responsible for the natural production of anxiolytic (anti-anxiety), anticonvulsant, hypnotic, and euphoric effects.

 Insomnia is a fairly common sleep disorder that occurs in 1 in 3 three people.
-The wide use of psychoactive substances to treat sleeplessness started when barbituric acid was first synthesized in 1864.
+Wide use of psychoactive substances to treat sleeplessness started when barbituric acid was first synthesized in 1864.
 Barbiturates were used for decades until they were discovered to cause extreme behavioral disturbances, addiction, and dangerous withdrawal symptoms.
 In the 1950s, as people were starting to notice the dangerous effects of barbiturates, a new sedative was synthesized called benzodiazepines.
-Barbiturates have largely been replaced by benzodiazepines or benzos.
+Barbiturates have largely been replaced by benzodiazepines, or benzos.

 Benzo withdrawals can also be potentially deadly, causing a condition called Delirium tremens, which can produce seizures, catatonic state, coma, death, or other medical complications.
 People who have become dependent on benzos or barbiturates are encouraged to seek medical treatment when they are attempting to quit.
 It could be potentially dangerous to quit suddenly, because it would be more likely to cause serious side effects.